Meet the Doctor

 near and dear to my heart.

 I earned my Bachelor of Science in Neuroscience at the University of California, Riverside, with a minor in Philosophy.
 I went on to receive both my Doctorate in Optometry (OD) and Master's in Science (MS) from the Southern California College of Optometry.
-My published my Master’s Thesis is on 3D vision and the ability of the two eyes to work well together.
+I published my Master’s Thesis is on 3D vision and the ability of the two eyes to work well together.

 I trained at the prestigious Walter Reed Military Medical Center in Washington, D.C., where I treated active-duty military personnel with eye conditions related to post-traumatic stress disorder and traumatic brain injuries.
 I also trained at the Four Corners Regional Health Center in the Navajo Nation, where I treated patients with severe glaucoma, cataracts, and multiple rare corneal conditions.